At What Age Should a Child First Visit the Orthodontist?

 The American Association of Orthodontists and your orthodontists that most children should in Glendale and Surprise recommend should have an orthodontic screening by age seven.

 This allows Dr. Andrew Sarpotdar and Dr. Jenny Sun to determine if orthodontic treatment will be required and the best time for the patient to be treated.
 Many of the dentists around Glendale and Surprise have been trained to identify orthodontic problems early and may refer you to our office earlier than age seven.

 Why Evaluate Children at Such an Early Age?

 Early diagnosis and treatment can guide erupting teeth into a more favorable position, preserve space for permanent teeth, and reduce the likelihood of fracturing protruded front teeth.

-Braces can improve function of the bite and teeth, improve ability to clean the teeth, prevent wear on the teeth, and increase the longevity of natural teeth over a lifetime.
+Braces can improve the function of the bite and teeth, improve the ability to clean the teeth, prevent wear on the teeth, and increase the longevity of natural teeth over a lifetime.

 If My Child Has Treatment Early, Will They Still Need Braces As a Teen?